CodeforAbj/Echanted-Rivals/README.md

-# Magical Arena
+# Enchanted Rivals

-This Java project simulates a Magical Arena where Two players engage in one on one battle in which they attack turn wise until one player dies.
+This Java project simulates a Enchanted Rivals where Two players engage in one on one battle in which they attack turn wise until one player dies.
 Each player is characterized by their name, health, strength, and attack attributes.

 ## Table of Contents